near/core-contracts/staking-pool/README.md

     reward_fee_fraction: RewardFeeFraction,
 );

-/// Call to distribute rewards after the new epoch.
-It's automatically called before every
-/// action.
-pub fn ping(&mut self);
+/// Distributes rewards and restakes if needed. pub fn ping(&mut self);

 /// Deposits the attached amount into the inner account of the predecessor.